mmhasanbd/mmhasanbd/README.md

-## Gretings from Engr.
+## Greetings from Engr.
 Md Mahmudul Hasan 👋
 Completed M.Sc (UTP, EEE, 2024) and B.Sc (RUET, EEE, 2021)
 - 🔭 I’m currently working on Battery Modeling, Parameter Identification, State Estimation, Machine Learning, and Optimization
-- 🌱 I’m currently learning machine learing, and optimization
+- 🌱 I’m currently learning machine learning and optimization
-- 👯 I’m looking to collaborate on Battery Managment System
+- 👯 I’m looking to collaborate on a Battery management system
 - 🤔 I’m looking for help with LSTM, BPNN
 - 💬 Ask me about
 - 📫 How to reach me: md.mahmudul.ruet@gmail.com